dankerkanker/MSPcodingbootcamp/README.md

 ## Overview

-This bootcamp is intended to provide the audience with a foundation in using some important tools in the industry.
+This bootcamp is intended to provide the attendees a flavour of a few famous practices in the Computer Science industry.

 ## Instructors